 Veterans seeking compensation and pension (C&P) exams often face a myriad of challenges.
 A recent report on Military.com highlights significant issues with the quality of these exams conducted by VA contractors, prompting demands for answers from prominent figures like Senator Elizabeth Warren.
 Leah Bucholz talks about the concerns surrounding C&P examiners, the experiences of veterans, and the implications of these reports on the veteran community.
-She also discusses the effective methods for identifying and addressing bad C&P examinations, as well as tips for successfully navigating the exam.

 Understanding C&P Exams

 C&P exams are often a critical step for veterans filing disability benefit claims.
 These exams help adjudicators determine whether a disability is service-connected and what percentage of disability a veteran might be entitled to.
 Depending on the condition, veterans may be seen by various medical professionals, such as psychologists for mental health exams, audiologists for hearing exams, or general practitioners for physical health issues.
-These exams help determine the extent of the claimed disability.

 Despite the importance of these exams, many veterans report dissatisfaction with their experiences.
 Common complaints include the brevity of the exams, lack of thoroughness, and examiners’ failure to use proper diagnostic tools like goniometry for joint range of motion measurement.
 These issues can significantly impact the outcomes of disability claims.